 CSU San Bernardino participates in the Federal Direct Loan Programs through the Department of Education.
-Students who are undergraduate, teacher credential and graduate students, enrolled at least half-times are eligible to borrow.
+Students, who are undergraduate, credential and graduate students, enrolled at least half-times are eligible to borrow.

 Eligible students must be admitted, in good academic standing and enrolled in a program leading to a degree or teaching certificate.
 The loans awarded are either subsidized, unsubsidized or a combination of both.
 The type and amount of loans offered will be determined by a student’s financial eligibility, dependency status, grade level, and overall aggregate limits of previously borrowed funds.
 Graduate students are only eligible for Unsubsidized Loans.

 Although a Direct Loan is a convenient source of additional funding for education, it is a loan that will be repaid with interest.
 It is important to budget and borrow carefully:

 - Consider ways to keep educational costs down in order to limit total loan debt.

 - Borrow only what is needed.
 Loans must be repaid with interest and depending on the type of loan, can begin accumulating immediately upon disbursement of the loan.